achieverprince/angular-library-proj/README.md

 Build and test if there is any dependency issue.

+You also need to add the class references for all the newly created files in "index.ts" files in all folders "service", "model", "component" etc.

 **Publishing / Exposing your library project for use:**

 You can expose your angular library project as a npm module in following ways